janihur/objectscript-ex/ipm/README.md

 zpm:IPMTEST1>
 ```

-By default the community registry is used.
+By default the InterSystems hosted Community registry (https://pm.community.intersystems.com) is used.

 Useful commands:
 * `help`